 Making changes, edits and working with revisions:

 The faster I can find what you want me to do, the quicker the edit gets made.
 The quicker the edit gets made, the smaller your invoice is.
-Telling me the page number (except in Print on Demand books) does not help, as page numbers change on different screens and in an eBook, there are no pages, just screens.
+Telling me the page number does not really help, as page numbers change on different screens and in an eBook, there are no pages, just screens.
 The pages ebb and flow, depending upon font size, screen resolution and a myriad of other factors.
 The best way to tell me about an edit is like this:

 … the quick brown fox jumped …